PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing: Related Work

-With the emergence of Gaussian Splatting~\cite{gaussian_splatting} as a leading representation for fast, photorealistic 3D rendering, several recent works have adopted it in the 3D head domain~\cite{gghead, gaussian_avatars, hhavatar, npga}.
+With the emergence of Gaussian Splatting~\cite{gaussian_splatting} as a leading representation for fast, photorealistic 3D rendering, several recent works have adopted it in the 3D head domain~\cite{gghead, gaussian_avatars, hhavatar, npga, avat3r}.
 However, these methods are either unconditional generative models, subject-specific optimizations, or require multi-view or video input.
 GAGAvatar~\cite{gagavatar} and LAM~\cite{lam} apply Gaussian Splatting to single-image 3D head reconstructions.
 While they are highly efficient and produce impressive results for near-input view angles, both deteriorate in performance for more diverse viewpoints.

-Building on the popularity of diffusion models~\cite{gu2021vector, stable_diffusion, Hang_2023_ICCV, JMLR:v23:21-0635, podell2023sdxlimprovinglatentdiffusion}, numerous diffusion-based head methods~\cite{arc2avatar, arc2face, rodin, rodinhd} have emerged; however, they are typically image-based, require per-subject optimization, or fall short of photorealistic 3D head synthesis.
-LGM~\cite{lgm} introduces a multi-view diffusion prior to improve 3D consistency, but still falls short in producing the photorealism and geometric precision required for high-quality human head synthesis.
+Building on the popularity of diffusion models~\cite{gu2021vector, stable_diffusion, Hang_2023_ICCV, JMLR:v23:21-0635, podell2023sdxlimprovinglatentdiffusion}, numerous diffusion and SDS-based \cite{sds} methods~\cite{arc2avatar, arc2face, rodin, rodinhd, DiffPortrait3D, gu2025diffportrait360} have emerged.
+However, they typically operate in image-space, require per-subject optimization, fall short of photorealistic 3D head synthesis, or require large amounts of GPU memory.
+LGM~\cite{lgm} introduces a multi-view diffusion prior to improve 3D consistency, but is not able to produce the high fidelity required for head synthesis.
+FaceLift \cite{facelift} trains a multi-view diffusion prior on synthetic heads, but struggles with side views.

-Many of the aforementioned methods either use adversarial losses, which are costly to compute and notoriously difficult to train, or employ conventional perceptual losses such as LPIPS~\cite{lpips}, which often underperforms significantly compared to adversarial supervision.
-A few works explore DINOv2-based losses~\cite{dino_ir, mtred, hf_diff}, or more generally rely on foundation model features for perceptual similarity~\cite{dreamsim}, but typically neglect intermediate representations or focus on 2D tasks.
-Our approach leverages multi-layer DINOv2~\cite{dinov2} features in combination with SAM2.1~\cite{sam2} image encodings to improve 3D head consistency and sharpness.
+Many of the aforementioned methods either use adversarial losses, which are costly to compute and notoriously difficult to train, rely on diffusion models, or employ conventional losses such as LPIPS~\cite{LPIPS} or L1, which often fail to match the performance of adversarial supervision.
+A few works explore DINOv2-based losses~\cite{ESCT3D, dino_ir, mtred, hf_diff}, or more generally rely on foundation model features for perceptual similarity~\cite{dreamsim, dreamsim2}, but they typically focus on 2D tasks or neglect intermediate representations.
+Our approach leverages intermediate, multi-layer DINOv2~\cite{dinov2} features in combination with SAM2.1~\cite{sam2} image encodings to improve 3D head consistency and quality for high-frequency areas.